Your book title might not seem like much. Just a few words on the cover. No big deal, right?

 With that in mind, there are four primary goals to aim for with your title.

-- Grab Attention
+1. Grab Attention

-- Be Memorable
+2. Be Memorable

-- Explain Your Book
+3. Explain Your Book

-- Be Simple and Inviting
+4. Be Simple and Inviting

-Your Book Title Must Grab The Reader’s Attention
+Your Book Title Must Grab the Reader’s Attention

 First and most important, your title has to make a potential reader stop and look closely at your book.
 One benefit of online shopping is that the title stands out even more than it does on a bookstore shelf.
 There is no premium on getting your book ‘facing out’ because literally every book on the web faces out.

-Here’s two titles spotlighted on Lulu’s Bookstore in the General Fiction category:
+Here are two titles spotlighted on Lulu’s Bookstore in the General Fiction category:

 Note how each book has a well-designed cover with the title prominently displayed, as well as the title listed again beside the book.

 In the first, Diggin’ the Dancing Queen: An Adventure in the Land of the Unexpected, the target audience is adventurous readers.
 The word ‘adventure’ is right in the title!
-But more than that, the title and subtitle frame us around a question (who or what is the ‘Dancing Queen’?) and promises adventure (in the subtitle).
+But more than that, the title and subtitle frame us around a question (who or what is the ‘Dancing Queen’?) and promise adventure (in the subtitle).
 If you’re in the market for a book that transports you to a wild and unpredictable new world, the Dancing Queen surely will provoke your attention.

 On the other side, we have Society Ludvika: Separatists of Smith, Sorcery, and Sea.
 This title uses alliteration to guide your eye.
 While the main title is a bit confusing, the subtitle really ups the ‘what’s going on?’ factor.
 Smith like the name?
 Or a blacksmith?
 Sorcery?!
 What’s that even about?
 And how will the sea play into all this?

 Instead of promising adventure, Society Ludvika promises a puzzle or a mystery.
 If you’re shopping for a book that mixes genres and takes you on a complex journey, you’ll see this title as an enticement.
-Which brings us to the next job your book title has; being memorable.
+This brings us to the next job your book title has; being memorable.

 Staying In Your Reader’s Mind